fieldtrip/website/tutorial/coregistration_opm.md

     cfg.method   = 'fiducial';
     cfg.coordsys = 'neuromag';
     scan         = ft_meshrealign(cfg, scan);

-    figure;hold on;
+    figure; hold on;
     ft_plot_headshape(scan);
     ft_plot_axes(scan);
     view([125 10]);
-    lighting gouraud; material dull; h=light;
+    lighting gouraud; material dull; light;

 {% include image src="/assets/img/tutorial/coregistration_opm/scan_sosoaligned.png" width="400" %}
-_Figure: 3D-model with a coordinate system relating to the head and helmet._
+_Figure: 3D scan with a coordinate system relating to the head and helmet._

-In the example model, a large part of the body of the participant is also present, we remove it, in order to facilitate the alignment.
+In the example scan, a large part of the body of the participant is also present.
+We remove it to facilitate the alignment.
 The below code uses `ft_defacemesh` with `cfg.method='plane'`.
-This particular method throws away data points that are on one side of the plane, which is indicated by the direction of the stick that is sticking out from the middle of the plane.
-Here, good results were obtained, by setting the viewpoint in the interactive window to 'right', and then using the following numbers to define the cutting plane: rotate [-40 0 0], translate [0 0 -140].
+This particular method discards parts of the scan that are on one side of the plane, which is indicated by the direction of the stick that is sticking out from the middle of the plane.
+By setting the viewpoint in the interactive window to 'right', we get a convenient view to specify the plane.
 Note that the viewpoint does not have a consequence for the points to be excluded.
+Here, good results were obtained by using the following numbers to define the cutting plane: rotate `[-40 0 0]`, translate `[0 0 -140]`.

     % cut off the irrelevant parts, this might require a few iterations cfg        = [];
     cfg.method = 'plane';
     scan       = ft_defacemesh(cfg, scan);

     figure;hold on;
     ft_plot_headshape(scan);
     ft_plot_axes(scan);